-The Computer Information Systems (CIS) degree program prepares graduates for a variety of careers in consulting, industry, government, and not-for-profit organizations.
-A graduate of the major may look forward to a career in such information technology fields as computer systems analysis, computer programming, database administration, web development, network engineering, systems administration, or systems consulting.
-According to the Bureau of Labor Statistics, these fields are expected to be among the fastest growing occupations through 2012.
-Employment of these computer specialists is expected to grow much faster than the average for all occupations as organizations continue to adopt and integrate increasingly sophisticated technologies.
+The Cybersecurity (CSEC) degree program prepares graduates for a variety of careers in consulting, financial and banking institutions, health care, services and manufacturing industries, government, and not-forprofit organizations.
+A graduate of the major may look forward to a Cybersecurity career to support information technology fields such as incident response and business continuity analysis, information systems analysis, programming, database administration, web development, network engineering, systems administration, security analysis, vulnerability assessment, penetration testing or enterprise consulting.
+According to the Bureau of Labor Statistics, these fields are expected to be among the fastest growing occupations through 2020.
+Employment of cybersecurity professionals are expected to grow much faster than the average for all occupations as organizations continue to adopt and integrate increasingly sophisticated cybersecurity technologies.
 Average annual salaries in these fields are well above those in many other professional occupations.
-Further, many computer technology occupations offer broad opportunities to influence others for Christ.
+Further, many information technology occupations offer broad opportunities to influence others for Christ.